 Frictional ignition of the product due to dynamic metal contact is a concern for the processing of energetic materials.
 Experience has shown that the hydrodynamic film of the product will support the screws off of the barrel surface in most applications.
 However, under certain conditions, the film can break down and metal contact can occur (especially for formulations which lack elasticity as manifested by a relatively low first normal stress difference upon rheological characterization).
-When this happens, it is desirable to have the barrels and screws manufactured from materials that prevent adhesive wear which generates frictional heat.
-The screws and barrels of these units are manufactured from a through-hardened stainless alloy that is specifically designed to resist wear and corrosion.
-They are then treated to a specially developed proprietary process of ferritic nitro carburizing that changes the surface of the metal for several thousands of an inch in depth, imparting a greater hardness to the metal at the surface and reducing its coefficient of friction.
+When this happens, it is desirable to have the barrels and screws manufactured from materials that prevent adhesive wear.
+For example, for the ME 7.5 and the Universal, the screws and barrels of these units are manufactured from a through-hardened stainless alloy that is specifically designed to resist wear and corrosion.
+They are then treated with ferritic nitro carburizing that changes the surface of the metal for several thousands of an inch in depth, imparting a greater hardness to the metal at the surface and reducing its coefficient of friction.
 This reduces the possibility of any metal-to-metal pick up and greatly reduces the energy generation from any contact of the screws to the barrel bores.

 Screw speed is a concern because of the possibility of reaching tip speeds exceeding the friction sensitivity of energetic oxidizers.
-Additionally, at a given torque and throughput rate, the localized heat transfer capacities of energetic binders and plasticizers may be process self limiting factors.
+Additionally, at a given torque and throughput rate, the localized heat transfer capacities of energetic binders and plasticizers may be process-self limiting factors.
 Because reliable prediction of such hazard levels is difficult, it is generally assumed best to operate at the lowest possible screw speed necessary to achieve the mixing and consolidation of phases required by mechanical property constraints.
 However, maintaining the shear required to maximize binder-filler interaction at any screw speed occurs when the mixture is processed at maximum torque.
-Consequently in our designs we have chosen a hydrostatic drive unit as the optimal drive for meeting these requirements.
-Numerous mathematical models that have been run as well as tests generated over a wide variety of screw speeds and torques indicate control of agitator configuration also compensates for changes in screw speed through effects upon energy input and/or residence time.
+Consequently, at the design stage a hydrostatic drive unit is selected as the optimal drive for meeting these requirements.

-The thrust bearing and seal assembly for the ME7.5 machine is manufactured from a special carbon fiber reinforced electrically conductive polymer and precludes any metal contact with the agitator shafts at the drive end of the machine.
+The thrust bearing and seal assembly for the ME7.5 machine is manufactured from a carbon fiber reinforced electrically conductive polymer and precludes any metal contact with the agitator shafts at the drive end of the machine.
 The agitators are supported at the drive end by sealed anti-friction bearings, which are located outside of the seal area.
 The 40mm Universal has thrust bearings mounted in the gearbox, remote from the barrel assembly and are separated from the process material by seals and a considerable air gap.
 The agitators are supported on the drive end by anti-friction bearings mounted in the gearbox.